 Performance criteria

-Explain the difference between necessary maintenance work and betterment of a property in accordance with organisational practice and industry practice.
+Explain the difference between required maintenance work and improvement of a property in accordance with legislative requirements, organisational practice and industry practice.

 1.2 Identify the type of trade required to address a repair and/or maintenance issue and justify a property manager or property management organisation’s decision to select the appropriate tradesperson with reference to industry practice, in a given situation.